glenlong/wedding/src/content/posts/best-man-speech/prompts.md

 **But if anyone knows what they are, it's those people closest to us.**

-And as the best man you are well-placed to know the groom’s most peculiar habits and annoying traits.
+And as the Best Man you are well-placed to know the Groom’s most peculiar habits and annoying traits.

 So what can he always be relied upon to do or say?
 In what situations is his behaviour totally predictable?
 What does he do that annoys or confuses other people?